-- 1. You give your chef the recipe. - 2.
+- 1. Give your chef the recipe. - 2.
 He or she gets the ingredients together and then follows the instructions on what to do with the ingredients.

-Voilà, a peanut butter and jelly sandwich.
+Voilà, you have a peanut butter and jelly sandwich.

 Figure 1-1 shows how a computer program works, using the peanut butter and jelly sandwich example.